top of page

 Notice how RootsMagic has a list of pre-defined facts but also a search box so you can filter the list.
 That’s a nice feature.

-To see where to find the fact types and a discussion about facts in general, watch this video.
+To see where to find the fact types and a discussion about facts in general, watch the vide What Details Should I Save to My Family Tree?

 Choose the Right Fact Type